luiscarlosgph/nas/README.md

 CloudNAS
 ========

-Web application based on Django to operate a NAS
+Web application based on Django to operate a NAS.

 Install
 =======